agathaturya/cmsc_201_grs/lab2/terminal_cheatsheet.md

 1. Open Terminal
 2. Open Terminal Preferences (` cmd + , `)
 3. Go to Profiles :arrow_right: Keyboard :arrow_right: check "Use Option as Meta key"
-4. Option is now your Meta key in Terminal

 # Commands
 `tab`: autocompletes file and directory names
 `cd`: goes to home directory